 To receive this newsletter just scroll to the bottom of the page and sign up to the RSCDS eNewsletter - you will need to enter your full name and email address.
 All non-members welcome!

-Welcome to a new edition of Dance Scottish At Home continuing to bring Scottish music and dance nuggets to entertain you at this time.
+Welcome to our first July edition of Dance Scottish At Home – with dance, music and historical gems to entertain at this time.